 Southwest points value generally can be found around 1.5 cents each toward Southwest flights.
 Depending on the specific route you’re looking to fly, you could get slightly more or less value.
 There is no Southwest award chart — the price of a Southwest award flight is directly related to the cash price of the ticket.
 So it’s easier than most airlines to estimate the value of Southwest points.
 Plus, if Southwest is having a sale, both the cash price and the award price will decrease.

-To figure out the Southwest points value on your particular flight, use the following formula: (Cash price of ticket – taxes and fees you’d pay on the award ticket) / number of points required for an award ticket.
+To figure out the value of Southwest points on your particular flight, use the following formula: (Cash price of ticket – taxes and fees you’d pay on the award ticket) / number of points required for an award ticket.

 How to use Southwest points

 The most straightforward way to redeem Southwest Rapid Rewards points is to book an award flight on Southwest.

-You can also book international flights (you can find this option through the Southwest travel portal), but if you’re looking to squeeze as much value as you can out of the points, you’ll likely be better off sticking with domestic flights.
+You can also book international flights (you can find this option through the Southwest travel portal), but to get the most value out of points, you’ll likely be better off sticking with domestic flights.

 Hotels and rental cars

 Gift cards and other merchandise

-Southwest offers the option to redeem your points on various merchandise and gift cards via their website.
-Again, not the best way to spend your points, because you generally will only get a value of ~0.6 cents per point.
+You can redeem your Southwest points for merchandise and gift cards via their website.
+Again, however, this is not the best way to spend your points because you generally will only get a value of ~0.6 cents per point.

 You can do a lot better when you spend your points on flights.

 How to earn Southwest points

-You can earn points in a number of different ways, such as:
+You can earn points in a number of different ways: